-Relevance and personalization are hugely important to good CX and that requires the ability to analyze and act on data very quickly – which is a capability a lot of brands don’t have.
+Relevance and personalization are hugely important to good CX and that requires the ability to analyse and act on data very quickly, which is a capability a lot of brands don’t have.
 We’re looking to fill that gap with very straightforward products, packaged around commercially viable use cases.

 How does HTK approach the popular topics of segmentation and personalization?

 In a nutshell, segmentation helps you pinpoint which customers you should be talking to; personalization helps you say the right things, in the right way, to each person within that group.

 So segmentation is about predicting trends, understanding which customers are (and aren’t) alike, and identifying those that need attention, to maximise value or reduce churn.

 A lot of approaches to segmentation are pretty basic and look only at things like a customer’s location, gender and the products they usually buy.
 Ideally, though, segments need to consider data points, like recent sentiment, alongside rational factors such as purchase history and demographics.

 Similarly, personalization needs to go beyond the basics and take into account an individual customer’s context to deliver a truly unique experience.